danReynolds/Personal-Site/_posts/2019-12-02-Coding-For-Complexity.md

 * Hierarchical (nested) states
 * State history

 It additionally models each of its state machine objects as actors.
-The actor model is a model of concurrent computation that treats "actors" as the universal primitives of a system, with each actor to perform three core functions:
+The actor model is a model of concurrent computation that treats "actors" as the universal primitives of a system, with each actor able to perform three core functions:

 * Receive messages from other actors
 * Send messages to other actors